What is the construction for?

 Where can I get more information about the project?

-Our website contains the most up-to-date information: Visit the project page at www.openspace.org/bcr.
+Our website contains the most up-to-date information: Visit the project plan page at www.openspace.org/our-work/projects/bcr-plan.
 You can also sign up for the mailing list at the bottom of the page to get information sent directly to your inbox.

 When will the Preserve be open?

 An initial phase of public access improvements to the western area of the Preserve will be open daily, beginning June 8, 2019.
 Please visit the Bear Creek Redwoods Preserve page for information.

 In 2017, Midpen completed the Bear Creek Redwoods Preserve Plan, a long-term use and management plan for the Preserve.
 Stewardship actions, including habitat restoration, erosion reduction to protect the watershed and cultural resources protection are given the highest priority.
 The Preserve Plan includes three new parking areas, new and reconstructed hiking and equestrian trails, and a multi-use trail connecting Lexington Basin to the Skyline-Summit Area, to be implemented in three phases over 20 years, to eventually open over 20 miles of trail, while at the same time retaining the character and resources of this majestic redwood forest with unique local history.